holiman/eip-1884-security/README.md

 - Contracts whose default function would not be executable today on `2300` gas would not be affected e.g. contracts that do SLOAD or transfer ether in `default` would already be 'broken'

-Neville Grech, if [Contract Library](https://contract-library.com], performed an analysis of decompiled mainnet contracts.
+Neville Grech, of [Contract Library](https://contract-library.com), performed an analysis of decompiled mainnet contracts.
 The analysis covers about 95% of all contracts on mainnet (500K unique bytecodes), and lists those that could potentially be affected.
   - The list is available [here](https://contract-library.com/?w=FALLBACK_WILL_FAIL)